dwndland/Chapter.Net.WPF.Controls/README.md

 - **ChapterTreeView:** Enhances ChapterTreeView multi select, select an item by right click on it and a two way bindable SelectedItem.
 - **ChapterTextBlock:** Formats the given translation.
 - **ChapterHeaderedContentControl:** Provides the possibility to automatically align Headers and contents.
-- **ImageButton:** Enhances the WPF Button to show an disabled image.
+- **ChapterButton:** Enhances the WPF Button to show an disabled image.
 The bound image will be shown monochrome if the button is disabled.
 - **ItemsPanel:** A UniformGrid with only one row or one column, depending on the orientation, which adds a spacing between the items.
 - **NumberBox:** Displays a TextBox to accept numeric values only, so the text can be bound to a numeric property directly without converting.
 - **OptionButton:** A custom checkbox where a slider shows the checked and unchecked state.